Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Training Details

 \subsection{Optimization}

-We train PARADIS using the AdamW optimizer \cite{loshchilov2017decoupled}, which decouples weight decay from the gradient update to ensure more effective regularization of the latent weights.
-We use a base learning rate of $2.5 \times 10^{-4}$ with momentum hyperparameters $\beta_1 = 0.9$ and $\beta_2 = 0.95$.
+We train PARADIS using Muon~\citep{jordan2024muon} for matrix-valued parameters and AdamW for non-matrix parameters such as biases and normalization parameters.
+Muon applies orthogonalized updates to matrix parameters, following the orthonormalized update framework of Dion~\citep{ahn2025dion}.
+We use a base learning rate of $2.5 \times 10^{-4}$ with momentum hyperparameters $\beta_1 = 0.9$ and $\beta_2 = 0.95$ for the $0.25^\circ$ training.
+The initial 1-degree training is performed with a learning rate of $5\times 10^{-4}$.
 A weight decay coefficient of $10^{-2}$ is applied.
-We maintain the maximum representational capacity of the high-dimensional latent space, and do not employ any sort of dropout mechanism.
-Furthermore, we find that the structural architecture of PARADIS did not require any global gradient clipping for stabilization during any of the training phases.
+We maintain the maximum representational capacity of the high-dimensional latent space and do not employ any dropout mechanism.
+Furthermore, we find that the structural architecture of PARADIS does not require global gradient clipping for stabilization during any of the training stages.